Canon T5i vs Panasonic GM5

 It is notable that the T5i has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the GM5 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the GM5 does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic GM5 Manual.
+Further information on the features and operation of the T5i and GM5 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic GM5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5i and the Panasonic GM5?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T5i:

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.